escusado/quick-firebase-queue/README.md

 ## Functional Spec

 The job queue is handled by a server, this server receives job processing requests in text format.
-The job is stored and processed when the associated worker gets free.
+The job is stored and processed when a worker gets free.

 ## Theory of Operation

 ```
 firebq